 Thank you for visiting.
 Our names are David and Ashley Ellingson.
 God has richly blessed us with four daughters: Isabella (6/2010), Lydia (6/2011), Anna (4/2013), and Clara (1/2015).
 We are currently seeking churches and individuals that will partner with us as we prepare to become missionaries to the island nation of Madagascar, Africa.

-- The land of Madagascar is the size of Texas
+- The island is the size of Texas

-- There are two official languages: Malagasy and French (we would need to learn both)
+- There are two official languages: Malagasy and French (we will need to learn both)

-- Madagascar has a youthful population – just over 60% are under the age of 25
+- 60% of population is under the age of 25

-- There are parts of Madagascar where the people have never heard of Jesus Christ because they are so hard to access
+- There are parts of Madagascar where the Malagasy people have never heard of Jesus Christ because they are so isolated.

 Why Missions?
 Why Madagascar?